JustinMi/JustinMi.github.io/_posts/2017-06-03-django-localization-internalization.md

 ### Prerequisites/Assumptions:
 * You are using OS X or Linux
-* Your website is using Django 1.1 with Python 2.7
+* You are comfortable with using Django 1.1 with Python 2.7
 * You use `conda` or `virtualenv`

 # Overview and Setup